vic-ma/howtodismantle.github.io/_posts/2023-12-16-Christmas-Special-Michelles-unique-Christmas-moment-generator-machine-with-crazy-AI.md

 ![image](/assets/2023-12-16/020.png)

-## Building the Peakboard app
+## Build the Peakboard app

-The app is relatively simple.
-First we need three variable lists.
-They contain the potential values for all three combo boxes: Animals, Colors, Moods.
+The Peakboard app is relatively simple.
+First, we need three variable lists.
+These contain the potential values for all three combo boxes: animals, colors, and moods.
 The lists are bound to the corresponding combo boxes.

-Beside the three lists we create a single string variable called JSonResponse.
+We also create a single string variable called "JsonResponse."
 We will need it later.

 ![image](/assets/2023-12-16/030.png)

 The image control is used to display the generated image.
 We use a dummy web resource with a link to a black square.
-So in the initial stage (before the first image is dynamically generated and displayed) the image control just shows the black square.
+So in the initial stage (before the first image is dynamically generated and displayed), the image control just shows the black square.

 ![image](/assets/2023-12-16/035.png)

-## Building the API call
+## Build the API call

-The actual API call can be found in the code behind the 'Generate' button.
-Here we go:
+The actual API call can be found in the code behind the "Generate" button.
+This is what it does:

-1. The prompt is generated.
-The three variable components are taken from the combo boxes to make the prompt sounds like the one in the sample
+1. Generate the prompt.
+The three variable components are taken from the combo boxes to make the prompt sound like the one in the sample.
-2. The prompt is placed within the JSon string at the correct place, so that the resulting JSon string is well formed and looks like the sample.
+2. Place the prompt in the JSON string at the correct location, so that the resulting JSON string is well-formed and looks like the sample.
 3. This is the actual call to the API endpoint.
-We need to add two headers: The Authorization/Bearer header contains the API token and the Content-Type header informs the API that we're sending our request in JSon format.
+We add two headers: The Authorization/Bearer header that contains the API token, and the Content-Type header that informs the API that we're sending our request in JSON format.
-4. The result is written into the JSonString variable.
+4. Write the result into the "JsonResponse" variable.

 ![image](/assets/2023-12-16/040.png)